-This is your one stop guide to all of the top activities scheduled for Easter in San Francisco.
+This is your one-stop guide to all of the top activities scheduled for Easter in San Francisco.
 Here you'll find recommendations for Sunday brunch, an overview of the top events scheduled for the weekend, and some ideas on where to attend a service.

-This year, Easter falls on Sunday, March 27, 2016.
+This year, Easter falls on Sunday, April 9, 2023.

 Many organizations are still finalizing their plans for Easter.
 Please bookmark this page and visit often as new events and activities will be added soon!